 No topic is exciting [or of] interest and anxiety than the labor question.
 Almost an angry contest is going on upon the relations of capital to labor.
 Into this topic all the other kindred questions of wages, hours of labor, cooperation, distribution of wealth, all are dragged in, canvassed, philosophized upon in behalf of the labor element of the country.
 All the activity of the keenest intellects is employed in this regard ; but all, I may say exclusively, for the white labor of this great nation.

 What gives labor, in any land, dignity and healthiness?
 It is the qualities of skill and enlightenment.
-It is only by these qualities men can work in the best ipanner, with the least waste, for the largest remuneraition, and with the most self-command.
+It is only by these qualities men can work in the best manner, with the least waste, for the largest remuneration, and with the most self-command.
 Where the laborer is crude, blind, uninformed and merely mechanical in his work, led almost blindly to the same dull, animal-like endurance of toil, which is the characteristic of the beast of the field.
 His work, moreover, is not self-directed ; for it has no inward spring.
 It is not the outcome of the knowing mind and the trained and cunning hand.
 It is labor directed by overseeing and commanding.

 The change which is demanded is a vaster deeper one than that of emancipation.
 That was a change of state or condition, valuable and important indeed, but affecting mainly the outer conditions of this people.
 And that is all a civil status can do, how beneficent soever it may be.
 But outward condition does not necessarily touch the springs of life.
 That requires other, nobler, more spiritual agencies.

 And who are the agents to bring about this grand change in this race ?

 Remember, just here, that all effectual revolutions in a people must be racial in their characteristics.
 You can’t take the essential qualities of one people and transfuse them into the blood of another people, and make them indigenous to them.
 The primal qualities of a family, a clan, a nation, a race are heritable qualities.
 They abide in their constitution.
 They are absolute and congenital things.
 They remain, notwithstanding the conditions and the changes of rudeness, slavery, civilization and enlightenment.
 The attempt to eliminate them will only serve to make a people factitious and unmanly.
-It is law of moral elevation that you must allow the constant abidance of the essential elements of a people’s character.
+It is law of moral elevation that you must allow the constant abidance of the essential elements of our character.